 When you have a program on your laptop, it can do a lot of digging around and talking to parts of your laptop.
 However, it cannot go over to LinkedIn and mess with data there, because just like the restaurant doesn’t want you in the kitchen, LinkedIn doesn’t want your programs in their data.
 So LinkedIn offers an API: a menu for ordering specific stuff.
 The program on your laptop makes an order through LinkedIn’s API and LinkedIn fulfills the order.

 Crowdbotics’ new Model Builder makes creating these APIs very simple.
 You don’t need to learn Django and you don’t need to use Firebase.
 You can just use the CB Model Builder.

 Your app’s data models are addable to apps within the app dashboard’s “Models” view.
 The database section lets you add a list of models, specify fields for each model, and generate code with working APIs, database structures, and basic webpages that can be downloaded as a folder and then uploaded straight into a GitHub repo.

-Each model should have fields that describe what things you’re tracking about it.
+Each model should contain individual fields that correspond to the data records it will need to reference.
 You can pick reasonable choices for each field’s data type: strings, characters, and so on.
 Enter all of your models.
 When you’re done, click “save” to get a ZIP file of all the code, ready to add to the Crowdbotics app.